MatthewBooh/MineEcho/README.md

 An open source self-host bot that can relay chat messages from a server to a Discord channel and can allow Discord users to send messages to a server.

 # Install and setup.
-1 | 2Install discord.js and minecraft-protocol:
+1 | Install discord.js and minecraft-protocol:
 ```js
 > npm i discord.js
 > npm i minecraft-protocol